riyac12/azure-aks-docs/articles/aks/egress-outboundtype.md

 ### Update cluster from loadbalancer to userAssignedNATGateway in BYO vnet scenario

-- Associate nat gateway with subnet where the workload is associated with.
+- Associate NAT gateway with subnet where the workload is associated with.
 Refer to [Create a managed or user-assigned NAT gateway](nat-gateway.md)

 ```azurecli-interactive
 az aks update --resource-group <resourceGroup> --name <clusterName> --outbound-type userAssignedNATGateway